Moro people: Culture

 Islam has greatly influenced Moro cultures since the era of the Sultanate of Maguindanao and Sulu.
 Large and small mosques can be found all over the region.
-In accordance with Islamic Law, alcohol consumption must be avoided at all cost, fornication is prohibited.
+In accordance with Islamic Law, alcohol consumption must be avoided at all costs, fornication is prohibited.
 Pork and pork byproducts are not permissible.
-Fasting during Ramadan and providing charity for the poor are mandatory in Islam.
+Fasting during Ramadan and providing charity for people experiencing poverty are mandatory in Islam.
 The Hajj is also a major requirement as it is one of the five pillars of Islam.
-Moro women are required to cover themselves using a veil (tudong) as in other muslims area of South East Asia.
-Moro men, especially the elderly, can always be seen wearing a black skull cap called the songkok or the white one called the taqiyah.
-Differentiating from their Malay relatives in neighboring countries, the only main problems associated with Moro groups is that they are not always united and lack a sense of solidarity.
+Moro women are required to cover themselves using a veil (tudong) as in other Muslim areas of South East Asia.
+Moro men, especially older adults, can always be seen wearing a black skullcap called the songkok or a white one called the taqiyah.
+Unlike their Malay relatives in neighboring countries, the main problems facing Moro groups are their lack of unity and a sense of solidarity.